sumitbhagat1x/SQL_Pizza_sales_project/README.md

 The dataset contains four tables:

-orders: Stores order information such as order ID, date, and time.
+  1.orders: Stores order information such as order ID, date, and time.

-order_details: Contains details like the quantity of pizzas ordered and links to specific pizzas.
+  2.order_details: Contains details like the quantity of pizzas ordered and links to specific pizzas.

-pizzas: Includes information about each pizza, such as size and price.
+  3.pizzas: Includes information about each pizza, such as size and price.

-pizza_types: Provides details about pizza types, categories, and ingredients.
+  4.pizza_types: Provides details about pizza types, categories, and ingredients.

 🔎 Key Findings:
-Total Orders Placed
+  1.Total Orders Placed

-Total Revenue Generated from Pizza Sales
+  2.Total Revenue Generated from Pizza Sales

-Identification of the Highest Priced Pizza
+  3.Identification of the Highest Priced Pizza

-Top 5 Most Ordered Pizzas
+  4.Top 5 Most Ordered Pizzas

     And many more insights related to customer behavior and sales trends.